Cinemania (film festival)

 CINEMANIA Film Festival is a French-language film festival with English subtitles that takes place in Montreal.
 It is the most important event fully dedicated to francophone cinema in North-America.

+In addition to film screenings, the CINEMANIA Festival also organizes a range of public events and audience engagement activities each year.
+These include masterclasses, conferences, special events, and cultural mediation sessions, designed to encourage dialogue between artists, industry professionals, and audiences, and to deepen the understanding of the works presented.

 Festival

 The CINEMANIA French Film Festival in Montreal was established in 1995 and has continued annually ever since.
 The festival is dedicated solely to quality French-language feature films emanating from France, Belgium, Switzerland, Quebec, Algeria, Morocco, Senegal, and other French-speaking regions.

-All films screened must be North American, Canadian, or Quebec premieres, and all are subtitled in English.
-The event takes place every November during a period of 11 days opening on the first Thursday of the month.
-All films are screened in the Cinéma Impérial, Théâtre Outremont, Cinéma du Parc, Cinéma du Musée and Cinémathèque québécoise in downtown Montreal.
+The event takes place every November during a period of 12 days.
+All films are screened in the Cineplex Quartier Latin, Monument-National, Cinéma du Parc, Cinéma du Musée and Cinémathèque québécoise in downtown Montreal.